 Getting veneers can give your teeth a fresh and revamped appearance.
-For those who’ve invested in this dental treatment, it’s important to know what steps to take to make sure that your veneers remain in good condition for as long as possible.
+For those who would like to undergo this dental treatment, it’s important to know how to look after veneers so they remain in good condition for as long as possible.

 Caring for veneers is relatively straightforward and doesn’t require a lot of expensive maintenance.
 Following some straightforward guidelines will help to ensure that your veneers keep their fresh and natural-looking appearance.

 Please note that this veneers aftercare guide aims to provide you with useful information on how to best take care of your veneers.
-The guidelines outlined here are not intended to replace any medical advice provided to you by your dentist.
+And whilst we also provide some information on how to ease pain after veneers are fitted, the guidelines outlined here are not intended to replace any medical advice provided to you by your dentist.

 What to Expect Following Your Treatment

 Getting veneers fitted is a minimally invasive procedure.
-But, it’s important to remember that although veneers aren’t considered permanent, the procedure to fit them is irreversible since your teeth are ‘shaved down’ to ensure that the veneers don’t look bulky.
+But, it’s important to remember that although veneers aren’t considered permanent, the procedure to fit them is irreversible, since your teeth are ‘shaved down’ to ensure that the veneers don’t look bulky and form a flush row of teeth.

 General Post-Op Guidelines to Follow